 After you are released from the hospital, you will be told to follow a strict diet plan as your body heals and adapts from the surgery.
 This includes limiting amounts and types of solid and liquid food for several weeks.
 You will start to experience sustained weight loss as your body settles into your new normal exercise routine and caloric intake.

-How do you sleep after surgery?
+How should you sleep after surgery?

 As in many major surgical procedures, you will need to sleep slightly elevated for a few weeks, and avoiding sleeping on your stomach.
 For many days after the procedure, you will likely need more sleep than normal, including napping, which is a normal part of the healing process.